rafaelcerqueira/rafaelcerqueira/README.md

 ### You're welcome!

-I'm a Web Developer Front-End & Back-End and I'm still improving my knowledge and building my experiences.
-I'm also a student at the Federal University of Bahia in the Interdisciplinary Science and Technology course.
-Don't forget to check out the technologies I use the most below.
-If you want to know more about me, just contact me.
+I am a Front-End & Back-End Web Developer who is continuously enhancing my skills and gaining valuable experience.
+Currently, I am pursuing my studies at the Federal University of Bahia in the Interdisciplinary Science and Technology program.
+Please take a moment to explore the technologies I frequently work with, listed below.
+If you would like to learn more about me, feel free to reach out and get in touch.

 #### Skills (in progress* | I'm currently working):